 Extra award options for United MileagePlus elites and Chase cardholders

-United MileagePlus opens up additional award inventory to elite members and non-elites with most United co-branded credit cards (the United Gateway℠ Card is excluded from this benefit).
+United MileagePlus opens up additional award inventory to elite members and non-elites with all of United's co-branded credit cards.
 In short, these are extra award seats not available to the general public.
+These seats are also not available to those redeeming miles from partner programs such as Air Canada Aeroplan, Avianca LifeMiles, or Singapore KrisFlyer.

 This unique feature can be a trip saver.
-It has saved me tens of thousands of miles over the years.
-Often, there won't be a saver award available for the flight you want.
+It has saved me tens of thousands of United miles over the years.
+Often, there won't be a saver award available that you want.
 However, once you log into your account, the award search will return additional options for your trip.
 You must be logged into your MileagePlus account to see this extra space as a United cardholder or elite member.

 United's Excursionist Perk